rghalayini/WarehouseManagement_program/README.md

 # Warehouse Management

 This is a project performed during my training in Lexicon Stockholm.
-It is focused on implementing Object-oriented programming principles to develop an actual application as a industrial project.
+It is focused on implementing Object-oriented programming principles to develop an actual application as an industrial project.
 The description of the project is shown below.

 ## Overview
 In this exam, you need to build a warehouse management project, which has support for products, storage for storing products, and vehicles for transporting products from one storage to another.
 The project will consist of entity classes and a controller class, which manages the interaction between the storage, vehicles and products.